smmckay/quex-mirror/doc/source/quex-syntax/top-level.rst

    The ``InputName`` may be a file name or any artificial identifier passed to one of the include-push functions (:ref:`sec:include-stack`).

+   Return value:

+   The section may return ``true`` if the constructed memento is functional and ``false`` if not.
+A ``false`` causes an immediate deletion of the memento.
+Then, nothing will be pushed on the stack and the inclusion is aborted.

 .. data:: memento_unpack

-   Code to be treated when the state of a lexical analyzer is restored from a memento.
+   Additional code to be executed when the state of a lexical analyzer is *restored* from a memento.
+The code is executed *after* the default return from inclusion handling is performed, right before the deletion of the memento.

    Implicit Variables: